 At the end of the nineteenth century, a German scholar by the name of Martin Kähler used the terms Geschichte and Historie to describe an undercurrent that had been present in biblical studies since Immanuel Kant in the eighteenth century.
 Kant is famous for his distinction between the noumena and phenomena, a distinction that he found necessary after he was “awakened” by the philosophy of David Hume.
 For Kant, the visible, experiential realm is accessible through the senses alone and is determined by natural cause and effect.
 This realm he called the phenomena.
 The noumena, while it may or may not exist (for Kant, it did exist), is the realm that is not “provable” by experience or observation––in other words, it is not provable by science.
 The noumena is not governed by naturalistic cause and effect and is only accessible by “faith.”
 Many scholars recognize Platonic undertones to this Kantian system.

 For both Bultmann and Barth, Historie is rooted in chronos, or natural time, and Geschichte in kairos, or heavenly time(lessness).
-Bultmann applied the concept of Geschichte to the realm of faith––the personal experience of the believer with the “Christ of Faith” as opposed to the “Jesus of History”––in order to make the message of the Bible palatable to modern, naturalistic hearers who did not believe in miracles, let alone the resurrection from the dead.
-But Barth, on the other hand, applied the concept of Geschichte to salvation-history, much in the same way as Kähler.
-Barth believed that miracles took place and Jesus rose actually from the dead, he was just unwilling, even unable, to say that these things happened in Historie.
-This is precisely what makes Barth so difficult for evangelicals.
+Bultmann applied the concept of Geschichte (again, unverifiable salvation history) to the realm of faith––the personal experience of the believer with the “Christ of Faith.”
+He then juxtaposed this Christ of Faith—with all of his supernatural miracles and his resurrection from the dead —with the supposed “Jesus of History”––in order to make the message of the Bible palatable to modern, naturalistic hearers who did not believe in the miraculous.

-9. Michael S. Horton, Covenant and Eschatology: The Divine Drama (Louisville, KY: Westminster John Knox Press, 2002), 106.
+10. Michael S. Horton, Covenant and Eschatology: The Divine Drama (Louisville, KY: Westminster John Knox Press, 2002), 106.

-Antioch vs. Alexandria
+Antioch vs. Alexandria.

 In many ways, this dispute can be traced back to Alexandria and Antioch.
-Although any sharp distinction between these schools is challenged by some, many historians conclude that the Alexandrian School, as exemplified by Origen, produced more allegorical readings of Scripture, while the Antioch School, as exemplified by Chrysostom, more “historical/literal” readings.
+Although any sharp distinction between these schools is challenged by some, many historians conclude that the Alexandrian School, as exemplified by Origen, produced more allegorical readings of Scripture, while the Antioch School, as exemplified by Chrysostom, produced more “historical/literal” readings.
 Regardless of whether or not two “schools” existed in Antioch and Alexandria, any honest reader of these two figures will notice a difference in their interpretations.
 When reading Origen, one begins to wonder if his reading could ever be duplicated by another looking at the same text.
 But when reading Chrysostom, one can easily follow his exegetical moves.
-Interestingly, Origen is often held up as the poster-child for TIS exegesis, while Irenaeus and Chrysostom are more often cited by biblical theology proponents.
+Interestingly, Origen is often held up as the poster-child for Theological Interpretation of Scripture exegesis, while Irenaeus and Chrysostom are more often cited by biblical theology proponents.

 Authorial Intent